Wilhelm Furtwängler: Relationship with the Nazis

-Mannheim Concert
+1933 Mannheim concert

-On 26 April 1933, Furtwängler and the Berlin Philharmonic performed a joint concert in Mannheim with the local orchestra to mark the 50th anniversary of Wagner's death and to raise money for the Mannheim orchestra.
-The concert had been organised before the Nazis came to power.
-The Nazified Mannheim Orchestra Committee demanded that the Jewish leader of the Berlin orchestra, Szymon Goldberg, give way to the leader of the Mannheim orchestra for the evening.
-Furtwängler refused, and the concert took place as planned.
+On 26 April 1933, Furtwängler and the Berlin Philharmonic performed a joint concert in Mannheim with the local orchestra to commemorate the 50th anniversary of Wagner's death and raise funds for the Mannheim orchestra.
+The concert had been planned long before the Nazis came to power.
+However, the Nazi-controlled Mannheim Orchestra Committee demanded that Szymon Goldberg, the Jewish leader of the Berlin Philharmonic, step aside for the evening to allow the leader of the Mannheim orchestra to take his place.
+Furtwängler firmly refused, and the concert proceeded as originally scheduled.

-Before the banquet organized for the evening, members of the Mannheim Orchestra Committee came to remonstrate with Furtwängler, accusing him of "a lack of national sentiment".
-Furtwängler furiously left before the banquet to rejoin Berta Geissmar and her mother.
-The fact that Furtwängler had preferred to spend the evening with his "Jewish friends" rather than with Nazi authorities caused a controversy.
-He subsequently refused to conduct again in Mannheim, only returning 21 years later in 1954.
+Before the banquet organized for the evening, members of the Mannheim Orchestra Committee confronted Furtwängler, accusing him of "a lack of national sentiment."
+Furious, Furtwängler left the venue before the banquet and rejoined Berta Geissmar and her mother.
+His decision to spend the evening with his "Jewish friends" rather than attending the event hosted by the Nazi authorities sparked significant controversy.
+In protest, Furtwängler refused to conduct in Mannheim again, and it was not until 21 years later, in 1954, that he returned to the city.